AIIMS Qualified Dermatologist | Board Certified Hair Transplant Surgeons (GHTB) | Members of ISHRS (USA)

 This condition:

-A hair transplant is the surgical redistribution of hair from the permanent donor area (typically, the back and sides of the scalp) to balding or thinning areas.
+A hair transplant is the surgical redistribution of hair from the permanent donor area (typically, back and sides of scalp) to balding or thinning areas.
 But it does not prevent hair loss in untreated areas.

 That’s why timing matters so much.